 Key Findings

-Programs in California usually take 18 to 24 months to complete and include 800 to 1,000 clinical hours for hands-on training.
+Medical sonographer trade school programs in California usually take 18 to 24 months to complete and include 800 to 1,000 clinical hours for supervised, hands-on training.

-Admission often requires a high school diploma or equivalent, with some schools needing a minimum GPA of 2.75 and prerequisite courses.
+Admission often requires a high school diploma or equivalent.
+Some schools also require prerequisite courses and a minimum GPA of 2.75.

-Graduates can take the ARDMS certification exam, which is preferred by employers but not legally required in California.
+Graduates can take the ARDMS certification exam.
+Certification is preferred by many employers but is not legally required in California.

 How long does it take to complete medical sonographer trade schools in California?